manish1696/Advanced_Linear_Regression/README.md

 <!-- You can include any other section that is pertinent to your problem -->

 ## General Information
-- Upgrad Lending club case study.
+- Upgrad Advanced regression assignment.
-- This repo has the EDa for the case study
+- This repo has the EDA and model building for assignment.
-- We tried to find what are the columns efecting the loan default.
+- We tried to find what are the columns efecting the scales price.
-- We used the loan data for this project
+- We used the house price data for this project

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
-- Please check the ipynd file for the complete analysis.
+- Please check the ipynd file for the complete code and  analysis.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->